kris-s/keyword-distillery/README.md

  * `python distill.py filter`
 * After the filtering is finished (will take some time) a `filtered_keyword_relationship_map.json` will be created.

 The `filtered_keyword_relationship_map.json` contains a list of keywords and any datasets related to it.
-The datasets are ranked in order of `relation_weight`.
-This value, used together with the keyword `weight` is a reasonable approximation of the strength of a keyword-to-dataset relation.
+The datasets are ranked in order of `relation_score`.
+This value, calculated by multiplying keyword weight and relation_weight is a reasonable approximation of the strength of a keyword-to-dataset relation.

 #Method
 Existing keywords were aggregated from the provided toolkit.
 These keywords were then given scaled weights by inversing the number of search results returned when searched for on a web browser.